urbandrone/sibilisp/README.md

 Sibilisp ...

-* brings the ES2015+ module system to Sibilant, as well as macros for ES2015+ promises, default function arguments, generator functions, yielding...
+* brings the ES2015+ module system to Sibilant, as well as several new macros for ES2015+ promises, default function arguments, generator functions, yielding...
 * enables tail recursive programming via it's `loop` and `recur` construct.
 * is tailored towards functional programming concepts, but remains being a multi-paradigm language.
 * has build-in facilities for creating tagged type and sum type constructors.